24/7 Home Care Services for Seniors: Finding a Solution

 Gloria would not need the highly skilled certified aides who cared for her husband who was bed bound during his final days.
 I discussed the different levels of care we provide and how we create an individualized Care Plan for each client.

-We have personal care aides (PCAs) who provide supervision and limited assistance with bathing, dressing, grooming and toileting.
+We have personal care aides (PCAs) who provide care services in Raleigh and the surrounding area such as supervision and limited assistance with bathing, dressing, grooming and toileting.

 All of our caregivers prepare meals, do light housekeeping and the laundry, change the sheets and are able to provide transportation when needed.